bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ## Let's write the application step by step

+In this example, we propose to use **Gradle** as the build tool, and **Kotlin** as the programming language.
+If you are not familiar with Gradle, there is a Maven version of this example.
+[AVAILABLE SOON]
+If you are not familiar with Kotlin, don't worry, it can be read easily if you know Java or a similar language.
+There is also a Java version of this example.
+[AVAILABLE SOON]

 ### Boostrap of the application, using Spring boot
-Let's write a Gradle build with the minimum Spring boot + Kotlin requirements:
+Let's write a Gradle build (file `build.gradle.kts`) with the minimum Spring boot + Kotlin requirements:
 ```kotlin
 import org.jetbrains.kotlin.gradle.tasks.KotlinCompile